-The following table shows the valuation techniques used in measuring the fair value of investment securities securities.
-Type of financial instrument Method of estimating fair value US\$ denominated GOJ securities and corporate bonds • Apply bid price provided by a recognised broker/dealer, namely, Bloomberg, Jefferies and Oppenheimer • Apply price to estimate fair value J\$ denominated securities issued or guaranteed by GOJ • Apply bid price provided by a recognised pricing source (which uses Jamaica-market-supplied actual and indicative bids) • Apply price to estimate fair value Loans and notes receivable • For fixed rate loans, discount cash flows using current market rates offered on similar loans.
-The loan portfolio comprises of variable rate loans which can be reset as market rates change and fair value is therefore assumed to approximate carrying value.
-Changes in the credit quality of loans within the portfolio are not taken into account in determining gross fair values as the impact of credit risk is recognised separately by deducting the amount of the provisions for credit losses from both book and fair values.
-D 11 '' 1 '' (

-Demand deposits and other accounts with no specific maturity

-Considered to be the amount payable on demand on the reporting date.
+The following table shows the valuation techniques used in measuring and disclosing the fair value of financial instruments.

+Type of financial instrument Method of estimating fair value US\$ denominated GOJ securities and corporate bonds • Apply bid price provided by a recognised broker/dealer, namely, Bloomberg, Jefferies and Oppenheimer J\$ denominated securities issued or guaranteed by GOJ Apply price to estimate fair value Apply bid price provided by a recognised pricing sourc (which uses Jamaica-market-supplied actual an indicative bids) Apply price to estimate fair value Loans For fixed rate loans, discount cash flows using currer market rates offered on similar loans.
+The loan portfoli comprises of variable rate loans which can be reset a market rates change and fair value is therefore assume to approximate carrying value.
+Changes in the cred quality of loans within the portfolio are not taken int account in determining gross fair values as the impact of credit risk is recognised separately by deducting th amount of the provisions for credit losses from both boo and fair values. o is id lit of e Demand deposits and other accounts with no specific maturity • Considered to be the amount payable on demand on th reporting date. е